data61/gnaf/README.md

 - numberFirst prefix length 3, 14,122,945 nulls; suffix length 2, 13,493,586 nulls
 - numberLast prefix length 3; suffix length 2

+## Exploring Geocode Data

+###  ADDRESS_SITE_GEOCODE

+- RELIABILITY_CODE (descriptions quoted from p17 [GNAF Product Description](https://www.psma.com.au/sites/default/files/g-naf_product_description.pdf)):
+  - 2 (13,369,902 rows), "sufficient to place geocode within address site boundary or access point close to address site boundary"
+  - 3 (186,160 rows), "sufficient to place geocode near (or possibly within) address site boundary" (generally less precise than 2)
+  - no other values are used

+- BOUNDARY_EXTENT, PLANIMETRIC_ACCURACY, ELEVATION and DATE_RETIRED are always null
+- GEOCODE_TYPE_CODE - most of the available values in GEOCODE_TYPE_AUT are not used:

+        SELECT asg.GEOCODE_TYPE_CODE , gta.NAME, count(*)
+        FROM ADDRESS_SITE_GEOCODE AS asg
+        JOIN GEOCODE_TYPE_AUT AS gta ON asg.GEOCODE_TYPE_CODE = gta.CODE
+        GROUP BY GEOCODE_TYPE_CODE;

+        GEOCODE_TYPE_CODE  	NAME  	                            COUNT(*)
+        BC	                BUILDING CENTROID	                201520
+        PCM	                PROPERTY CENTROID MANUAL	        2307
+        PC	                PROPERTY CENTROID	                9479989
+        PAPS	            PROPERTY ACCESS POINT SETBACK	    221312
+        FCS	                FRONTAGE CENTRE SETBACK	            3464774
+        GG	                GAP GEOCODE	                        186160

+- ADDRESS_SITEs have at most 2 geocodes (58,165 have 2):

+        SELECT ADDRESS_SITE_PID, count(*) AS cnt
+        FROM ADDRESS_SITE_GEOCODE
+        GROUP BY ADDRESS_SITE_PID
+        ORDER BY cnt desc;

+        ADDRESS_SITE_PID  	CNT
+        415053318			2
+        415095264			2
+        415102559			2
+        ...

+Looking at the first of these (ADDRESS_DETAIL_PID: GASA_414912543, 26 STRANGMAN ROAD, WAIKERIE SA 5330):

+        SELECT * FROM ADDRESS_DETAIL AS ad
+        JOIN ADDRESS_DEFAULT_GEOCODE AS adg ON adg.ADDRESS_DETAIL_PID = ad.ADDRESS_DETAIL_PID
+        JOIN ADDRESS_SITE AS as ON as.ADDRESS_SITE_PID = ad.ADDRESS_SITE_PID
+        JOIN ADDRESS_SITE_GEOCODE AS asg ON asg.ADDRESS_SITE_PID = ad.ADDRESS_SITE_PID
+        WHERE ad.ADDRESS_SITE_PID = 415053318

+The ADDRESS_DEFAULT_GEOCODE corresponds to one of the 2 ADDRESS_SITE_GEOCODE rows (although there is no key to link them).
+These have GEOCODE_TYPE_CODE: PAPS, PROPERTY ACCESS POINT SETBACK (the other row is: PC, PROPERTY CENTROID).

 ## Build and Development Set Up
 The script described in the "Elasticsearch | Create Index" section runs the build, so most readers can safely skip this section.